AH-AH1/travelsa/README.md

 ## Project Overview

-**TravelSAV1** is a private tour operator based in South Africa.
+**Travelsa** is a private tour operator based in South Africa.
 We offer immersive, custom travel experiences for international travelers interested in Cape Town and luxury safari getaways.
 This prototype site serves as a demonstration of how clients can explore and book their next adventure with ease.

 ---